Magnitude homology of real hyperplane arrangements

-The arrangement $\A$ determines a stratification of $\R^d$; the strata are called \emph{faces} (covectors).
+The arrangement $\A$ determines a stratification of $\R^d$; the strata are called \emph{faces}, or covectors.
 Let $\FF(\A)$ be the poset of faces, ordered by closure inclusion.
 The unique minimal face is the center $\cap\A=\cap_{H\in\A}H$, and the maximal faces are the chambers $\Ch(\A)$.
-For faces $F,G\in\FF(\A)$, their meet $F\wedge G$ always exists, while their join $F\vee G$ may not exist.
 There is an order-reversing surjective map $s:\FF(\A)\to L(\A)$ taking a face $F$ to its support $s(F)$, that is, the minimal subspace of $\R^d$ containing $F$.
 We define the dimension of a face as the dimension of its support.